icann/rst-whois-selftest-tool/README.md

     $> ./Build test
     $> ./Build install

 To check the installation run the scripts with `--help`.
+First, the EPP database must be fetched.

+    $> whois-fetch-epp-repo-ids --help
+    $> whois-fetch-epp-repo-ids
     $> whois-test --help
-    $> whois-fetch-epp-repo-ids --help

 After installing, you can find documentation for this module with the perldoc command.